openequella/openequella.github.io/guides/ManageInstitutions.md

 ## Import an Institution

-EQUELLA provides a facility for importing institutions to an EQUELLA server.
+openEQUELLA provides a facility for importing institutions to an openEQUELLA server.
 This facility is typically used for migrating institutions from test environments to staging or production by exporting the test institution and importing it to the staging or production server.

 Importing an institution using the Server administration account is a simple process that comprises:
 * selection of an institution file